“Professional development is the key to teacher quality.”

-- Explore roles learners can play in improving the learning of their peers
+- Explore roles learners play in improving the learning of their peers

-- Learn techniques that allow students to become resources for one another
+- Plan for techniques that allow students to become resources for one another

 - Use a tool to observe teachers using strategic formative assessment techniques to provide feedback for growth